All materials and articles that come into direct or indirect contact with food are called food contact materials.

 An example of indirect and direct contact with food is biscuit packaging: the biscuits are first wrapped in clear plastic (direct contact with food) and then placed in a paperboard box (indirect contact with food)

 Legislation (EU regulation 1935/2004) recognises 17 food contact materials: active and intelligent materials and articles, plastic, paper and paperboard, rubber, cork, wood, metals and alloys, adhesives such as glue, ink, ceramics, glass, ion exchange resins, textiles, waxes and coatings, regenerated cellulose and silicones.
+In practice, food contact materials often consist of many different types of materials that have been combined to achieve desired properties.

 Virtually all materials and articles that are designed to be in contact with food, are already in contact with food or could be expected to come into contact with food are food contact materials.